syncfusion-content/asp.net-core-docs/aspnet-core/Splitter/Getting-Started.md

 ## Configure Tree View

-Add the following code example in the corresponding view page.
-‘HtmlAttributes’ property is used to add HTML attributes like, id, class etc. to the components.
+Add the following code example in the corresponding view page. 'html-attributes' property is used to add HTML attributes like, id, class etc. to the components.
 Add below code to configure the tree view in your splitter control

 {% highlight cshtml %}